 Anyway, here's Winfrid in Wessex.
 Against his father's wishes, he takes off to a Benedictine monkatorium -- one extreme to another.
 In 716 he sets out to convert the Frisians, since his language, which we now call Old English, wasn't all that different than theirs.
 OK, what's Frisia?
 Well, it's die deutsche Bucht.
 Oh for the cat's sake, what is THAT?
 Well. it means the German Bay, or cove or bight; it's the German coastal area on the southeast corner of the North Sea.

-Anyway, the object of the game was for the Christian Carolingians to conquer the non-Christian Saxons, which of course meant making them Christian too.
+Anyway, the object of the game involving Winfrid (in case you thought we forgot about the subject of the post!) was for the Christian Carolingians to conquer the non-Christian Saxons, which of course meant making them Christian too.
 Now just a bleeding minute, didn't we just go over Saxons being in England?
 Yes we did, but, two things.
 For one, some of them stayed home, and for another, it's often hard telling in accounts from those times whether "Saxon" means literally people from Sachsen or is a reference to Germans generally.